When you forward a port you are making a device on your local network accessible to the internet.

-One way to look at port forwarding is a massive multi-lane freeway with lots of stops along the way.
+One way to look at port forwarding is like a massive multi-lane freeway with lots of stops along the way.
 When you forward a port you are telling the router to bypass all stops on this particular port.
-It needs no checks because you've told it exactly where to go and that's it's perfectly safe to do so.
-A port would be a lane on that massive freeway.
-There are 65,536 different possible software ports.
-Each program on your computer that uses the Internet is designed to run on a specific port.
-The first 1,024 ports are all fixed.
-This is an industry standard so computers can communicate wherever you are located in the world.
-For example port 80 deals with HTML pages, port 110 is used by POP3 email and so on.
+The correct data is sent directly to a location because you've told it exactly where to go and that it's perfectly safe to do so.

-Before we start you need to know that every computer on your local network (including your router) has it's own unique IP address due to a technology called NAT (Network Address Translation).
-This technology is essential so your router can find and communicate with each wireless device on your network.
+Every device on your local network (including your router) has its own unique IP address due to a technology called NAT (Network Address Translation).
+This technology is essential to your router finding and communicating with each device on your network.

-Before you can begin to forward a port, the device you are forwarding ports to may need to have a Static IP Address.
-Some router's require the computer you are forwarding ports to to have a non-changing IP address.
-If you think your router is one of these check out this link on how to create a static IP address.
+Before you can begin to forward a port, the device you are forwarding ports to may need to have a permanent IP address.
+Some routers require the device you are forwarding ports to have a non-changing IP address.
+To achieve this you can set DHCP reservations in your router or set a static IP address in the device that you are forwarding ports to.
+If your router does not allow you to create DHCP reservations, check out our guide on how to create a static IP address.

 That's it, you should be ready to go.
 Good luck with forwarding your ports!